 Reduce production costs and lead times by cutting out costly setups and operations with high-speed milling, turning, and 5-axis CNC machining services for rapid prototyping and production.

-Materials: Our CNC machining equipment can handle a wide variety of materials, including titanium, stainless steel, Inconel® alloys, polycarbonate (PC), polyvinyl chloride (PVC), acrylonitrile butadiene styrene (ABS), and polyetheretherketone (PEEK).
+Materials: Our CNC machining equipment can handle a wide variety of materials, including copper, brass, titanium, stainless steel, Inconel® alloys, polycarbonate (PC), polyvinyl chloride (PVC), acrylonitrile butadiene styrene (ABS), and polyetheretherketone (PEEK).

-Medical device injection molding is used for applications such as implantable components, breakers, test tubes, and other containers, surgical equipment and components, orthopedics, and more. production.
+Medical device injection molding is used for applications such as implantable components, breakers, test tubes, imaging equipment, surgical equipment and components, orthopedics, and more.

 Materials: Some of the more common injection molding materials we use include nylon, PC/ABS blends, PC, polypropylene (PP), polyethylene (PE), high-density polyethylene (HDPE), and more.

-The medical industry relies on plastic and polyurethane products to meet accuracy, decisiveness, scratch resistance, tear protection, stability, and insulating properties high performance and overall sustainability.
+The medical industry relies on plastic and polyurethane products to meet accuracy, decisiveness, scratch resistance, tear protection, stability, and insulating properties.

-Our prototype and production experts will help you find an economical, high-quality material solution for your medical applications.
+Our prototype and production experts will help you find an economical, high-quality material solution for your medical device manufacturing applications.
 Here are a few materials we use for medical, life sciences, and healthcare components:

 Whether your project requires custom-colored materials, textured paints, or final part assembly, our team can manufacture all custom finishes under one roof while following the highest-quality industry standards.